jplaroche2000/striim/README.md

     cd striim/docker
     ```

-    **THIS ASSUMES YOU HAVE A KAFKA BROKER HOST NAMED zoo1 and advertising on port 9092**

-    edit docker-compose.yml/extra_hosts section to reflect the public IP of your Kafka host.
+    then edit docker-compose.yml/extra_hosts section to reflect the public IP of your Kafka host.

     Ex.: